boydcpeters/gridlib/docs/basics.rst

 Getting started
 ***************

-In this chapter an introduction to the packages is given and how you can perform certain analysis with it.
+In this chapter, we hope to provide you with all the information you need to get started loading in the data, performing fitting procedures and plotting the results.
+We advise you to go over all the pages from top to bottom.

 .. toctree::
     :maxdepth: 2

     basics.introduction
+    basics.dataformat
     basics.analysis